passport sBahamas

 Who this format is for

-Start by matching the document route, not the size alone.
+Start by matching the document and submission context, not the size alone.

 Use this page when the checklist, search query, or local office wording refers to passport pixels or to the exact Bahamas passport 480x640 pixels phrasing.